danythere/social_network_system_design/README.md

 ## Functional requirements:
 * User registration and authorization.
 * Publishing posts(location, description and photo - minimum set).
+Also we can delete and edit posts, comments.
+* Like the posts.
 * One post can have several photos(max - 5).
 * Evaluating and writing comments for posts.
 * Subscribe to other users.